Grothendieck monoids of extriangulated categories: Introduction

 This unifies the well-known results for the abelian case and the triangulated case.
 Moreover, the injectivity of $\M(\NN) \to \M(\CC)$ for a Serre subcategory $\NN$ is quite remarkable, since it fails for the Grothendieck groups (see e.g. Example \ref{ex:not inj K0}).

-As a concrete example of an extriangulated category which is neither abelian nor triangulated, we study \emph{intermediate subcategories} of the derived category in detail.
+Next, we address a categorification of a \emph{monoid localization}, which makes certain elements of a monoid invertible (see Definition \ref{def:mon-loc}).
+For this purpose, we study \emph{intermediate subcategories} of the derived category in detail, which also gives a concrete example of our study described above for an extriangulated category which is neither abelian nor triangulated.
 Let $\AA$ be a skeletally small abelian category and $\D^\b(\AA)$ the bounded derived category of $\AA$.
 Then a subcategory $\CC$ of $\D^\b(\AA)$ is called an \emph{intermediate subcategory} if $\AA \subseteq \CC \subseteq \AA[1] * \AA$ holds and $\CC$ is closed under extensions and direct summands.
 We show in Theorem \ref{thm:inter-torf-bij} that there is a bijection between torsionfree classes $\FF$ in $\AA$ and intermediate subcategories $\CC$ of $\D^\b(\AA)$, where the corresponding intermediate subcategory is given by $\FF[1] * \AA$.
 This is illustrated as follows.